codeviana/hw-sw-codesign-FPGA_MNIST/README.md

 # hw-sw-codesign-FPGA_MNIST

-This project was developed using code from https://github.com/RunTimeError2/CNN_Nios/tree/master/First_Nios [1] // All credits belong to the owner

 The main goal of this project was to design a MNIST classifier using Hardware and Software with the Altera DE2-115 FPGA.
 The basic function is:
   1. Frame digit inside B&W square